DhruvDes/Convoloution_ACC/README.md

 # Convolution Accelerator for PYNQ-Z2
 A 3×3 kernel 2D convolution accelerator targeting the Zynq-7000.
-Streams pixels via AXI4-Stream, achieves 1 image/~8ms on supported inputs.
+Streams pixels via AXI4-Stream, achieves 1 image/~8ms or 125 images per second on supported inputs.
 - Check document backlinks for more indepth information
 - Check [sw/Demo/DeviceDemo.ipynb](sw/Demo/DeviceDemo.ipynb) to watch the design in action.